photo credit: Noah Devereaux

-On any given night, the median age at this restaurant will be about 24.
-It’s a neighborhood spot full of neighborhood people, and nothing costs over $20.
-The food itself is Caribbean/American, and it’s pretty straightforward.
+Sally Roots is a neighborhood spot that tends to be full of neighborhood people, and nothing here costs over $20.
+The food is Caribbean/American, and it’s pretty straightforward.
 Order a bowl of braised oxtail, and that’s what you’ll get - a scoop of meat on a pile rice and peas.

-Which isn’t to say that you shouldn’t go here.
-Sure, the plating isn’t fancy, but Sally Roots has other things going for it: it’s well-designed, dimly lit, and they play loud music.
-This place is perfect for a casual dinner date or a night out with friends, and if you’re one of the seven billion people who enjoy backyards, they have a great one.
+The plating might not be fancy, but just about everything here hits the spot, and Sally Roots has plenty of other things going for it as well.
+It’s perfect for a casual dinner date or a night out with friends, and - if you’re one of the seven billion people who enjoy backyards - they have a great one.

 So when shouldn’t you come here?
 Maybe when you’re looking for a life-changing meal.
-Mostly, this is just food you put in your mouth while you talk to other people.
-It isn’t fancy, but it makes you feel good, and if you have a bad weekday, the pulled pork will put its arm around you and tell you that things could be worse.
+Mostly, this is where you go for some highly pleasant food to put in your mouth while you talk to other people.
+It makes you feel good, and if you have a bad weekday, the pulled pork will put its arm around you and tell you that things could be worse.

 Although don’t expect comforting service.
 Most employees here give the impression that they just got back from a Father John Misty show, and it totally wiped them out.
 Your drinks might even sit at the bar while the servers take pictures of each other and field compliments on their hats.
 But what are you going to do?
 It’s still a fun place to eat.